 Rewilding is a bigger conservation movement.
-I am addressing only one small bit of it, and this is a loooonnnnng exposition about that, so I’m giving you a table of contents about Rewilding, so that you don’t have to go “tl;dr!”
+I address only one small bit of it, and this is a loooonnnnng article about that, so I’m giving you a table of contents so that you don’t have to go “tl;dr!”

 Struggles and solution; why should you care?

 Actions I took

 My friend is a landscaper.
 Can she do this stuff too?

 I want my yard and driveway to be nicer and greener, too.
 What should I do?

 Pourquoi vous n’êtes pas en français?
 (Why aren’t you in French?)